Getting to Know

 5. On what basis (and with what qualifications) should church officers be selected?

-Per constitution, The committee should select candidates that hold a close relationship with Christ and should mirror qualifications found in Scripture (if needed).
+Per constitution, The committee should select candidates that hold a close relationship with Christ and should mirror qualifications found in Scripture.
 The deacons should determine the final selection of certain positions (lesser).
 The Pastor and deacon’s recommendation should be highly considered and the people given a vote in regards to higher positions.

 6. What do you feel is the role of deacons, deaconesses, and trustees in the church?